zzstoatzz/portfolio/README.md

 Note that I could have accomplished something like this way faster if I just used `PyAudio` and some Discrete Fourier Transform package, and in my application, that is what I will do.
 I just wanted to understand better where the idea came from, and get a little animation experince in the process.

 #
-#### A visual for playing along with *the mood*
+#### A visual reference for playing guitar along with *the mood*
 ##### June 9, 2020

 I have taken a rather non-linear path on this project, partly because of the sporradic nature of my interests but also because I had this idea and wanted to get it into code.
-Instead of getting right into the Spotify API and figuring out how to extract user info or working on the predictive 'color' model, I created an interface to be used after a song is predicted, so that one can play along with their 'mood' (key).
+Instead of getting right into the Spotify API and figuring out how to extract user info or working on the predictive 'color' model, I created an interface to be used after a song is predicted, so that one can play guitar along with their 'mood' (key).
 Better displayed on my [GitHub page](https://zzstoatzz.github.io/), here is what I'm talking about:

 <p align="center"><img src="board/media/demo.gif" /></p>